AdobeDocs/target.en/help/main/c-activities/c-multivariate-testing/t-create-multivariate-test/url.md

 ---
 keywords: Multivariate Tests;activity url
-description: Learn how to specify the Activity URL that determines the page that is used in the test and that opens when the Multivariate Test activity is designed using Adobe Target.
+description: Learn how to specify the activity URL that determines the page that is used in the test and that opens when the [!UICONTROL Multivariate Test] activity is designed using [!DNL Adobe Target].
-title: What Is the Activity URL In an Multivariate (MVT) Activity?
+title: What Is the Activity URL In a [!UICONTROL Multivariate Test] (MVT) Activity?
 feature: Multivariate Tests
 exl-id: 336169ae-7c8b-4fd5-9b1c-0bd3e9524425
 ---